shiwal25/Personal-Finance-Tracker/README.md

 An offline-first, intuitively designed personal finance application built entirely with **Kotlin** and **Jetpack Compose**.

-[App Name] helps users track their daily expenses, visualize their spending habits over time, and manage a monthly budget through a clean, responsive Material 3 user interface.
+This app helps users track their daily expenses, visualize their spending habits over time, and manage a monthly budget through a clean, responsive Material 3 user interface.

 ## ✨ Features